minenux/minetest/README.md

 In case you downloaded the source code:
 ---------------------------------------
-If you downloaded the Minetest Engine source code in which this file is contained, you probably want to download the [Minetest Game](https://github.com/minetest/minetest_game/) project too.
+If you downloaded the Minetest Engine source code in which this file is contained, you probably want to download the [Minetest Game fork](https://github.com/luk3yx/minetest_game/) (or the [original](https://github.com/minetest/minetest_game))project too.
 See its README.txt for more information.

 Table of Contents
 ------------------